Meningitis is a medical emergency.

 To Learn more - read about Symptoms.

 Vaccines.
-Different vaccines can protect us against the primary causes of meningitis.
+Different vaccines can protect us against causes of meningitis.
 They are not all the same.
 Some protect against a broader spectrum of bacteria than others.

 Good Health.
 A healthy immune system protects us well from most causes.
 Often we carry some of the germs that cause meningitis with no ill effects.
 People whose immune systems are compromised because of HIV, cancer treatment, organ transplant, infection or other causes are more susceptible.